micdr93/Guerrier-Clothing/README.md

 ### Images

-- All images and products on the site were created by myself, using Adobe Photoshop
+- All images and products on the site were created by myself, using Adobe Photoshop.

 ## Business Model